 The past couple years has been good to ETF investors with a number of new products introduced to the market.
 However, I like to stick to the popular ETFs that have higher trading volumes and low fees.
 That leaves me with picks from Claymore, iShares and Vanguard.
 Here is a simple low cost ETF portfolio that includes my favorites.

-Back to you, what are some of your favorite financial products?If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+Back to you, what are some of your favorite financial products?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).